Economic History Association

 The Economic History Association (EHA) was founded in 1940 to "encourage and promote teaching, research, and publication on every phase of economic history and to help preserve and administer materials for research in economic history".
 It publishes The Journal of Economic History with the Cambridge University Press, holds an annual meeting that usually takes place in September, and awards prizes and grants.
 It is also the home to the EH.Net Encyclopedia of Economic and Business History.

+History

+Prior to the creation of the EHA, many American economic historians were members of the Economic History Society, which was established in the UK in 1926.
+In 1939, there was a push among some members of the American Historical Association and the American Economic Association to set up an American economic history association.
+The meeting to found the Economic History Association, which was organized by Earl J. Hamilton, was held on December 29, 1939.

 Membership

 There are more than 1,000 EHA members worldwide, and composed of faculty and graduate students from universities around the world, as well as economists in the private sector and in government.

-Michael Haupert of the University of Wisconsin-La Crosse is the Executive Director, and John Wallis is the President.
+Michael Haupert of the University of Wisconsin-La Crosse is the executive director, and Paul Rhode of the University of Michigan is the President.
 Previous EHA Presidents include Oxford's Robert C. Allen, Vanderbilt's Jeremy Atack, UC Berkeley's Barry Eichengreen, Yale's Naomi Lamoreaux, as well as Economics Nobel Laureates Robert Fogel and Douglass North.